 Source: UN OCHA Financial Tracking Service (FTS).
-Data downloaded 13 May 2015.
+Data downloaded 7 May 2015.

 Note: US: United States.
+EU: European Union.
 UK: United Kingdom.
-CERF: Central Emergency Response Fund:; ECHO: European Commission's Humanitarian Aid and Civil Protection Department.
+CHF: Common Humanitarian Fund.
+CERF: Central Emergency Response Fund: ADB: Asian Development Bank; ECHO: European Commission's Humanitarian Aid and Civil Protection Department.
 CERF is included for illustrative purposes; it is officially a delivery channel.

-The UK is the largest government donor to the crisis, followed by the Norway and the United States (US).
-Between them, these three donors have given 38% of total funding so far.
-The top five donors (including the CERF) have given 53% of total funding.
+Norway is the largest government donor to the crisis, followed by the United Kingdom (UK) and China.
+Between them, these three donors have given 35% of total funding so far.
+The top five donors (including the CERF) have given 54% of total funding.
 The importance of donors from the region in the response, particularly those outside of the Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC), is particularly notable.
 China and Thailand are within the top 10 donors.
-China, Thailand and India have collectively provided 14% of funding thus far.
+China, Thailand and India have collectively provided 19% of funding thus far.